 Consultation has now closed

 Consultation on where we should send our green bin organics has now closed.
 People were able to provide feedback from 30 August to 1 October 2023.
+During this time, we heard from 2,764 submitters.

 How we currently process mixed organics